Docs

 5. Run it!

 Your Mission Log recorder is complete!
 Click Run at the bottom-right of your widget to try it out.
+Type something into the TextArea, click the Button then check your email!

 6. Publish it on your profile

-Click the switch at the top of your widget to make your widget public, so it appears on your profile!
+Click the switch at the top of your widget to make your widget public, so it appears on your profile.

 Do you still have questions?